logo

 Potassium sorbate is a chemical food preservative.
 Its anti-microbial properties stop the growth and spread of harmful bacteria.
 When used correctly, it inhibits bacterial growth in colostrum and milk.
 It can also be used to preserve antibody levels in 'gold' (first milking) colostrum.

-All equipment MUST be clean and sterile
+Equipment required (all equipment MUST be clean and sterile)

-1. Gather safety equipment (glasses, mask, gloves).
+1. Safety equipment (glasses, mask, gloves).

 2. Potassium sorbate (preferably granules).